JuliaApproximation/ApproxFun.jl/README.md

-Take your two favourite functions and an interval and create approximations to them as simply as:
+Take your two favourite functions on an interval and create approximations to them as simply as:

 ```julia
 using ApproxFun